psychosophonis/truffledapps/README.md

 In this example/tutorial I will extend the 'greeter' example explored at the Polygon Door website (http://polygondoor.com.au/hello-world-on-ethereum-blockchain/).

 In this tutorial we will build the simplest possible interaction between our browser and blockchain.
-We will do this by baking all the steps requiree to interact with the contract into a javascript file and use a html file to display the result.
+We will do this by baking all the steps required to interact with the contract into a javascript file and use a html file to display the result.
 This simple example wont do much - it will return the message we wrote to the blockchain via the greeter.sol contract as a proff of concept/hello world.

 ### Initalising Truffle and Webpack

 In the first tutorial we made a new directory for our project, opened that directory via the console/terminal and ran

-> _>truffle init_
+> >truffle init

 this set up a bunch of folders for our truffle project.

 In order to extend our project using Truffle's Dapp (distributed application) development fucntionality and build process we need to initialise the project using:

 > _>truffle init webpack_

+if this command is reject you have a newer verison of truffle and should try;

+> truffle unbox webpack

+instead.

 This initialisation process adds all the dependencies we require in order make use of Truffles web framework - allowing us to build a final Javascript file that includes a number of libraries that make it easier to interact with a deployed contract via a browser.
 It will also provide tools for easily testing and serving our files locally for testing.